2020 International Student Arts Competition

 Submit an original work that enhances the treatment of a particular topic/concept covered in Integrated Science I & II.
 All entries require a half-page description of your work, to include the exact location where you would like the work placed (Lab or activity title, page number, opening line of a nearby paragraph).
 Remember that the audience is cross-cultural, and learners range from age 13-adult.

 Must be currently enrolled in, teaching, or an alum of the Integrated Science Program at Level I or II.
 Only one (1) submission per category per person, either solo or in teams.
 For example, if you submit solo in one category you cannot submit as a member of a team in the same category.
 However, you can submit in two or more categories.
+The same entrant is not eligible to win more than twice.

 • Drawings and illustrations: Hand-rendered drawings show off artistic talent but also depict a realistic representation of a natural subject.
 Color or black/white accepted.
 Submit scans using the highest resolution available to you, in JPEG, TIF or PNG format.